landlab/psu-clinic-2020/README.md

 ## Thank you!

-A big thanks to Mark Piper who set-up this GitHub repo and the CSDMS JupyterHub for us.
+A big thanks to **Mark Piper** who set-up this GitHub repo and the CSDMS JupyterHub for us.

 A big thanks to those that contributed notebooks to this clinic:

 *  Jordan Adams
 *  Katy Barnhart
-*  Nicole Gasparini
 *  Nathan Lyons
 *  Margaux Mouchene